benzmuircroft/hyperCloud/README.md

 benz:
-im thinking of using this process for switching ownership of data in a crdt. if we think of a crdt as a shared storage of state information where; each user has there own collection of keys for each item they write (for those they are the only writer). others may read what they write as upb keys are written on a layer 2 crdt or a part of the crdt that acts as layer 2.
+im thinking of using this process for switching ownership of data in a crdt. if we think of a crdt as a shared storage of state information where; each user has there own collection of keys for each item they write (for those they are the only writer). others may read what they write as pub keys are written on a layer 2 crdt or a part of the crdt that acts as layer 2.

 excanges or writer role swaps can happen by using this a second time to build a temporary aes